Matt-DESTROYER/CS-Loading-Dialog/README.md

 public ConsoleColor completeColour = ConsoleColor.Green;
 public ConsoleColor incompleteColour = ConsoleColor.Gray;
 ```
- - `message`: The description of your loading bar.
+ - `Message`: The description of your loading bar.
- - `progress`: The current progress of the loading bar.
+ - `Progress`: The current progress of the loading bar.
- - `totalProgress`: How many tasks or items are being completed.
+ - `TotalProgress`: How many tasks or items are being completed.
- - `barWidth`: The width of the loading bar in characters.
+ - `BarWidth`: The width of the loading bar in characters.
- - `completeColor`: The colour of the complete section of the loading bar.
+ - `CompleteColor`: The colour of the complete section of the loading bar.
- - `incompleteColor`: The colour of the incomplete section of the loading bar.
+ - `IncompleteColor`: The colour of the incomplete section of the loading bar.

 #### Methods:
 ```cs